ATNS-I

 Research in the Field, exploring the dynamics of psychological resilience, physiological adaptation, and team cohesion in natural environments.

-From unpredictable weather conditions and technical malfunctions to terrain hazards and wildlife encounters, dangers can arise from almost anywhere in unfamiliar environments.
-The constant vigilance to anticipate and manage these dangers, combined with the limited resources at disposal, is known to increase stress levels and exacerbate physical fatigue.
+FFrom unpredictable weather conditions and technical malfunctions to terrain hazards and wildlife encounters, dangers can arise from almost anywhere in unfamiliar environments.
+The constant vigilance required to anticipate and manage these dangers, combined with the limited resources available, is known to increase stress levels and exacerbate physical fatigue.
 From a physiological perspective, individuals exposed to harsh environments often show hormonal imbalances and experience appetite disruptions and stress-induced health issues, such as cardiovascular problems, gastrointestinal issues, immune system suppression, musculoskeletal problems and skin conditions.
 Chronic and prolonged stress can also lead to mental health distress, characterised by anxiety, cognitive overload, and impaired decision-making, ultimately leading to a greater risk of accidents.
 These risks could be further amplified when the missions are conducted in teams, as interpersonal tensions and cultural differences can strain relationships and hinder collaborative decision-making.

 The Context